 Breast Augmentation Procedure – Incisions and Technique

-The incision allow for access to the breast tissues and for creation of the site where the implant will be positioned.
+The incision allows for access to the breast tissues and for creation of the surgical plane where the implant will be positioned.
 Using meticulous technique, Dr. Hutchinson dissects a pocket under the breast or below the pectoralis muscle into which the implant is inserted.

 Breast implants may be placed either under the breast itself or below the pectoralis major muscle.
 Implant placement beneath the muscle of the chest offers some advantages over placement beneath the breast tissue only.
-These include reduced risk of capsular contracture (post-operative tightening around the implant) and the least interference with mammogram examinations.
+These include reduced risk of capsular contracture (post-operative tightening around the implant) and the least degree of interference with mammogram examinations.
 Disadvantages include potentially greater patient discomfort in the first few days following surgery, and a slightly longer recovery phase.
-Dr. Hutchinson will discuss which option may be best for you.
+Dr. Hutchinson will discuss with each of her patients which option may be best for her.

 Recovery from Breast Augmentation

 Most patients feel tired and sore after breast augmentation surgery, but this usually passes in a day or two.
 Many patients return to work within the week, but vigorous exercise should be deferred for at least 2 to 4 weeks depending on the specific type of breast augmentation surgery you underwent.

 Stitches are absorbable and your body will gradually break them down during the weeks after your breast augmentation.
 Post-operative pain, swelling and sensitivity will diminish over the first few weeks.
 Scars from breast augmentation incisions will begin to fade in a few months and will continue to fade for months after surgery.
 You will have several visits with Dr. Hutchinson during the post-operative period when she will follow up with you to make sure your recovery is as smooth as possible.